hydecorp/hydejack-starter-kit/_posts/2017-11-24-types-of-relevant-resources-to-ecosystems.md

 layout: post

 # The title of your post
-title: Find the resources that are intersting to bootstrap your ecosystem
+title: Find the resources that are intersting to bootstrap your ecosystem [In Progress]

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.